 Clean energy, sustainable jobs and a green future

-A leading energy industry partnership is investigating the opportunity for offshore wind to power the production of green hydrogen on an industrial scale on the island of Flotta in Orkney, Scotland.
+A leading energy industry partnership is pursuing the opportunity for offshore wind to power the production of green hydrogen on an industrial scale on the island of Flotta in Orkney, Scotland.

-Plans to power the proposed Flotta Hydrogen Hub are being investigated by Offshore Wind Power Limited (OWPL), a consortium formed by Macquarie’s Green Investment Group (GIG), TotalEnergies and Scottish developer Renewable Infrastructure Development Group (RIDG).
+Plans to power the proposed Flotta Hydrogen Hub are being investigated by Offshore Wind Power Limited (OWPL), the joint venture formed by specialist offshore wind business Corio Generation, TotalEnergies and Scottish developer Renewable Infrastructure Development Group (RIDG).

-They have submitted a proposal to the Crown Estate Scotland’s offshore wind leasing round (ScotWind) to develop the N1 plan option area west of Orkney.
-If successful, their proposal – called the West of Orkney Windfarm – could deliver part of its low carbon capacity to the proposed Flotta Hydrogen Hub.
+OWPL has been successful in Crown Estate Scotland’s offshore wind leasing round and offered the opportunity to develop the N1 plan option area west of Orkney.
+OWPL’s West of Orkney Windfarm, could deliver renewable power to a proposed green hydrogen production facility at the Flotta Terminal.

 Low carbon ambition